How to Drink Tea the Gong Fu Way, at Wai’s Tea House in Atlanta

 moon door and Sifu Wayne at Gong Fu Tea at Wai's Tea House in Atlanta, GA

-A moon door leads to the Bamboo Tea Room where Sifu Wayne will host us.
+A moon door leads to the Bamboo Tea Room and Jade Tea Room.
 Hello Valerie of The Cheeky Teacup!

 Gong Fu vs. Western Brewing Methods